 People from every segment and community in our society are at risk of being trafficked.
 Photo by Tess Emily Seymour from Pexels

 Once you see it, you will notice it nearly everywhere.
 Human trafficking is the world’s fastest growing crime.
 It’s an industry that tops $150 billion annually and enslaves up to 48 million men, women, and children (1).
-However, the statistics only tell part of the story.
+The statistics only tell part of the story, however.
 These statistics tell us that human trafficking is a big problem, but they don’t tell us how we as individuals or our families are at risk — but we are.
 Beyond the statistics, the human trafficking risk lurks in our everyday lives.